.png)

 ✓ Give choices to encourage talking.
 “Do you want juice or milk?”
 (Hold both up, wait for a response)

-✓ Talk about the pictures in books—you don’t have to read every word!
+✓ Talk about the pictures in books, you don’t have to read every word!
 “Look!
 The bear is hiding!
 What do you think he’s doing?”

-✓ Comment what your child is doing and what you're doing using short phrases, this will give them models of language, e.g. "I'm so hungry, let's eat", "You're eating a banana".
+✓ Comment on what your child is doing and what you're doing using short phrases, this will give them models of language, e.g. "I'm so hungry, let's eat", "You're eating a banana".

 ✓ Model functional words in context (I want + more/food/drink/finish/toilet, I like it, I don't want it/like it, action words (what doing), expressing opinions, and feelings (e.g. I'm happy/sad/scared/angry).